 Sakya Losal Choe Dzong (SLCD) Tibetan Buddhist Society of Canberra is a registered not for profit organisation.
 None of the staff or committee members are employed.
 All offer there energy, time and skills on a voluntary basis.
 Sakya Losal Choe Dzong operates a number of charitable and fundraising projects as outlined below (contributions to some of these projects are tax deductible).

-A proposed new centre in Australia's Capital City
+Sakya Temple of Peace: Support our new centre in Australia’s Capital City

 “The karma of building a Dharma centre is not ordinary karma” – Lama Choedak Rinpoche

 Sakya Losal Choe Dzong Tibetan Buddhist Centre of Canberra has received planning approval to build a new centre in Canberra.
 This 800sqm, two storey, 150 seat gonpa and lama’s residence will be a purpose built dharma centre with a large meditation hall and stupa in honour of His late Eminence Choegye Trichen Rinpoche.
 This will be one of the most significant new Buddhist Centres in Australia.